MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 ```

-> Add an `&` on the end to the command - to let in run in the background.
+> Add an `&` on the end to the command - to let it run in the background.

 > Exit from the background with: `kill $(ps -ef | grep [5]432 | awk '{print $2}')`